forcedotcom/sfdx-scanner/docs/_articles/en/troubleshooting.md

 lang: en
 ---

-Here’s some information on how to get past roadblocks that you might encounter while using Salesforce Scanner CLI Plugin
+Here are some troubleshooting tips to fix common issues when you use the Salesforce CLI Scanner plug-in.

-### My Custom Rule Java file doesn’t compile
+### My custom rule Java file doesn’t compile.
+* Make sure that you reference only PMD features and classes that are available in version 6.22.0.
+* Check that you're using correct syntax.
-Make sure you DO NOT use PMD features/classes that are not available in version 6.22.0.
-Please check for basic syntax, etc. Validate that the compilation classpath contain the correct version of the PMD binary.
+* Check that the compilation CLASSPATH contains the correct version of the PMD binary.

-### I successfully created the JAR file and added it using the ```scanner:rule:add``` command, but ```scanner:rule:list``` does not display my custom rules.
+### I successfully created the JAR file and added it using the `scanner:rule:add` command, but `scanner:rule:list` doesn't display my custom rules.

-Validate that the XML Rule Definition file is included in the JAR.
-You can run ```jar tf /your/jar/file.JAR```.
+* Check that the XML Rule Definition file is included in the JAR.
+Run `jar tf /your/jar/file.JAR` to list the files in your JAR.

-Make sure your XML file is in a path that includes ```category``` as a directory.
-Check that your class files included.
-Confirm that the path to the class files reflect the package structure from the Java file
+* Make sure your XML file is in a PATH that includes `category` as a directory.
+* Check that your class files are included in the JAR.
+* Confirm that the PATH to the class files reflects the package structure in the Java file.

-### ```scanner:rule:list``` command displays my new Custom Rules in the catalog, but when I run them, I get an error related to Java version.
+### The `scanner:rule:list` command displays my new custom rules in the catalog, but when I run them I get an error about the Java version.

-Highly possible that the java version used for building your code is different from the version in which PMD is invoked from Sfdx Scanner.

-Make sure you compiled your Java code with the same Java version and path that’s noted in ```java-home``` key in ```<HOME_DIR>/.sfdx-scanner/Config.json```
+One possible reason is that the Java version you used to build your code is different from the version the Salesforce CLI Scanner plug-in uses to invoke PMD.
+Make sure you compile your Java code with the same Java version and path that’s listed in the `java-home` key in `<HOME_DIR>/.sfdx-scanner/Config.json`.

-### ```scanner:rule:list``` command displays my new Custom Rules in the catalog, but when I run them, I get a ClassNotFoundException.
+### The `scanner:rule:list` command displays my new custom rules in the catalog, but when I run a rule, I get a `ClassNotFoundException`.

-Highly possible that you referenced a class in your Custom Rule Java code from the PMD library which is not available in version 6.22.0.
-Make sure that you reference only PMD features/classes that are available in 6.22.0
+One possible reason is that you referenced a class in your custom rule Java code from the PMD library that's not available in version 6.22.0.
+Make sure that you reference only PMD features and classes that are available in version 6.22.0.